snubo/dig4633-fall2019/README.md

 The initial prompt also disappears after a few seconds, which only took me one hour to figure out how to do! :^)

 Also: Rumpelstiltskin

+## AR Lab:

+Unity on the lab computers wouldn't let me install android SDK?
+So I couldn't build an APK.
+The stuff we did in lab mostly worked though.

+I think an AR gardening game where you could just pull out your phone camera and take care of your garden anywhere would be pretty cute and relaxing.